 School staff will be asked to encourage families to participate in information meetings to learn about the study, but it will always be stressed that participation in the study is completely voluntary, and that a decision not to participate will in no way impact their child.
-We will ask school staff (e.g., teachers and pedagogues) to offer parents the possibility to be contacted by telephone by a member of the research team, if the parents wish further information about the study before deciding whether to participate in one of the information meetings.
+We will ask school staff (e.g., teachers and pedagogues) to offer parents the possibility to be contacted by

-6.2.5.5.
-New students enrolled in the schools during the study period
+6.2.5.6.
+New pupils enrolled in the schools during the study period

-If new students are enrolled in the participating school classes during the intervention period, they and their parents will be invited to participate in the study.
+If new pupils are enrolled in the participating school classes during the intervention period, they and their parents will be invited to participate in the study.
 Parents will initially be contacted by the schoolteacher via Aula or in person.
-If they are interested in hearing more about the study, the parents and children will receive oral and written participant information by the research team following the same procedures as described above in section 6.2.5.3.
-Written informed consent will be obtained from custody holders before enrolment into the study.
+If they are interested in hearing more about the study, the parents and children will receive an invitation letter (Appendix 4Aa or 4Ba) oral and written participant information by the research team following the same procedures as described above in section 6.2.5.5.
+Written informed consent will be obtained from custody holders before enrolment into the study, and the parents will be asked to fill out appendix 2A or 2B about allergies, chronic diseases etc. at enrolment.

-6.2.5.6 Recruitment of local stakeholders
+6.2.5.7 Recruitment of local stakeholders

-In each local intervention community, a stakeholder analysis will be done together with representatives from the municipality and school.
+For eight of the 12 intervention schools, an expanded local community intervention will be performed (see section 6.3.4 for further details).
+In these local intervention communities, a stakeholder analysis will be done together with representatives from the municipality and school.
 Potentially relevant stakeholders will initially be invited for a bilateral meeting.
 Relevant stakeholders will initially be defined as community leaders who have authority to initiate action within child health and well-being, including leaders from the municipality, the local school, local sports- and leisure time organizations, and private businesses such as local supermarkets and restaurants.
 These leaders will build a system map of drivers of obesity in the local community as further described in section 6.3.1.
 The system map captures drivers of childhood obesity in the local community.
 Subsequently, a larger group of community representatives will be engaged from organizations whose activities and agenda includes remit and capacity to influence children's food and activity environments, screen time and sleep.
 Furthermore, selected local leaders and stakeholders in each community will be invited into a Local Community Partnership Group (LCPG) that will function as a steering group during the project period and help ensure coordination and long-term local anchoring of the intervention program.